storybookjs/react-native/docs/src/pages/configurations/theming/index.md

 Some addons require specific theme variables that a Storybook user must add.
 If you share your theme with the community make sure to support the official and other popular addons so your users have a consistent experience.

-For example, the popular Actions addon uses [react-inspector](https://github.com/xyc/react-inspector/blob/master/src/styles/themes/chromeLight.js) which has themes of it's own.
+For example, the popular Actions addon uses [react-inspector](https://github.com/xyc/react-inspector/blob/master/src/styles/themes/chromeLight.js) which has themes of its own.
 Supply additional theme variables to style it like so:

 ```js
 addonActionsTheme: {